ameyer23/repo_red_july_2023/README.md

 # repo_red_july_2023

-This repo is for the 2023 July Red Cohor!
+This is my LUIT 2023 Red Cohort Repo.